Active Substance: moroctocog alfa

-ReFacto AF should not be used in people who may be hypersensitive (allergic) to human coagulation factor VIII, to any of the other ingredients or to hamster proteins.
+ReFacto AF must not be used in people who are hypersensitive (allergic) to human coagulation factor VIII, to any of the other ingredients or to hamster proteins.

 Why has ReFacto AF been approved?

 The CHMP noted that ReFacto AF was comparable to ReFacto, the original form of the medicine.
-Therefore, the Committee decided that ReFacto AF’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+Therefore, the Committee decided that the benefits of ReFacto AF are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe use of ReFacto AF?